giantswarm/releases/aws/v12.5.0/README.md

 # :zap: Giant Swarm Release v12.5.0 for AWS :zap:

-Offers the possibility to add additional Network Pools to the Control Plane and flexibly choose the IP range for new Tenant Clusters from these pool.
+This release offers the possibility to add additional Network Pools to the Control Plane and flexibly choose the IP range for new Tenant Clusters from these pool.
+It also upgrades Kubernetes to v1.17.13.

 **Note for Solution Engineers:**